it's a game

 People like you are the types of people that get tricked by the likes of that one guy that one that competition with an AI image.

-The types like those retards billionaires that will buy some shitty art because the artist added some stupid sappy story behind it.
+The types like those morons billionaires that will buy some shitty art because the artist added some stupid sappy story behind it.

 >uhhh yeah this vomited canvas is a metaphor for the constant struggles through life where I had brilliant ideas only for them to fall flat on their face each time, but I still never gave up and marched forwards, head up, only for me to bring it back down again to make this canvas.
 Pls buy, that will be $12 million plus tip